 Unit for the Hearing Impaired

-· The school has 18 place enhanced provision catering for statemented/Education Health and Care Plans (EHCP) severe/profoundly deaf children from across the whole of North East Essex.
-There are currently 16 pupils on roll.
-There are hearing impaired (HI) pupils in every year group.
+· The school has 18 place enhanced provision catering for statemented/Education Health and Care Plans (EHCP) for moderate/severe/profoundly deaf children from across the whole of North East Essex.
+There are currently 12 pupils on roll.
+There are hearing impaired (HI) pupils in most year groups.

 · A Total Communication approach is utilised with the children – working from where they are – at present 1 pupil uses British Sign Language (BSL) with Sign Supported English (SSE).